z-gong/openmm-velocityVerlet/README.md

 This issue will get fixed soon.

 - The external electric field should be used with caution.
-One should apply the electric field to all particles or non of them of same molecules types.
+One should apply the electric field to all particles or none of them of same molecules types.
 It's a bit confusing.
 Imaging a system made of 100 A molecules and 100 B molecules.
 One can apply electric field to only 100 A molecules, or to only 100 B molecules, or to all of them.
 But one **CANNOT** apply electric field to only 50 A molecules.